lachrist/lachrist.github.io/docs/index.md

 layout: page
 ---

-I'm a consultant and researcher at the [Vrije Universiteit Brussel](https://www.vub.be), working in the [Software Languages Lab](https://soft.vub.ac.be).
+I'm a researcher and software engineer at the [Vrije Universiteit Brussel](https://www.vub.be), working in the [Software Languages Lab](https://soft.vub.ac.be).
 My research focuses on dynamic program analysis, particularly for JavaScript.
-I'm the author of [Aran](https://github.com/lachrist/aran), an advanced JavaScript code instrumenter.
+I'm the author of [Aran](https://lachrist.github.io/aran/), an advanced JavaScript code instrumenter.
+I hold a master's degree in engineering from the [Université libre de Bruxelles](https://www.ulb.be/en), and my PhD in computer science from the Vrije Universiteit Brussel is currently under review; I expect to graduate this summer.

-While research has been my main focus, I've also led several R&D projects—most notably developing the JavaScript client for the [AppMap](https://appmap.io) tool suite, and creating the prototype for [EasyWanit](https://www.wanit.com/easywanit).

-As an enthusiastic software developer and open-source contributor, I specialize in JavaScript and TypeScript, but I'm also proficient in many other mainstream programming languages including SQL, C, C++, Java, and Python.
-I have experience with more esoteric languages as well, such as Scheme, Haskell, and Prolog.
+As an enthusiastic software developer and open-source contributor, I specialize in JavaScript and TypeScript, but I'm also proficient in many mainstream programming languages, including SQL, Python, Ruby, C, C++, Java, and Scala.
+I also have experience with more esoteric languages, such as Scheme, Haskell, and Prolog.